yashkhetade/JavaMicroservices/Microservices.md

 1) Service Discovery
 2) Security
 3) Load Balancing
 4) All Cross Cutting Concerns
+5) Request and Response can be modified at gateway eg - headers can be added

 Import the spring-cloud-gateway library